Some posts contain compensated links. Please read this disclaimer for more info.

 This hearty meat stew from Slavonia in continental Croatia is traditionally cooked in a cauldron hung over an open fire. Čobanac will keep you going all day long, as it did Slavonian shepherds for many generations.
 Not only will it sustain you all day, but the best part is that it’s super-delicious.

 This classic dish is typically prepared with three types of meat, including beef, pork, and anything you like (I like to throw a little game in).
 And, of course, the essential ingredient of Slavonian cuisine is paprika!
-After that, people tend to put whatever they like in their stew, from potatoes and onions to pancetta, carrots, and various herbs.
+After that, people tend to put whatever they like in their stew, including the typical Balkan vegetables like potatoes, onions, carrots and various herbs.

 Bread, Bread, And More Bread